lexbailey/blender_sync_hide_viewport/README.md

  - "Copy Disable-in-Renders to Disable-in-Viewports" <- operates on the selection[1]
  - "Always show in viewports" <- operates on the selection[1]
- - "Always show ALL in viewports" <- operates on all objects in the scene
+ - "Always show ALL objects in viewports" <- operates on all objects in the scene

 ## Bugs, issues, suggestions